Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: The Boundary of FA(q)

 Given a closed curve $\CC$ inside $X_0(q)$, we denote by

 the associated homology class.
 Recall that $H_1(X_0(q),\Z)$ is generated as an abelian group by such classes \cite[Chapter 2]{Hat02}.
-If $h$ is a holomorphic cusp form of weight $2$ and level $q$, then $h(z) \, dz$ and $\overline{h(z) \, dz}$ define complex-valued harmonic $1$-forms on $X_0(q)$, which span the entire space of such $1$-forms.
-We denote by $\omega_h$ the associated (complex-valued) cohomology class defined by
+If $h$ is a holomorphic cusp form of weight $2$ and level $q$, then $h(z) \, dz$ and $\overline{h(z) \, dz}$ define complex-valued harmonic $1$-forms on $X_0(q)$ and such $1$-forms span the entire space of harmonic $1$-forms.
+Given any harmonic $1$-form $\omega$, we get an associated (complex-valued) cohomology class:

-for all closed curves $\CC$, and similarly for $\overline{\omega_h}$.
-By a theorem of de Rham, this association defines an isomorphism between the real cohomology group $H^1(X_0(q), \R)$ and the space of real-valued closed $1$-forms modulo exact forms.
+for all closed curves $\CC$.
+By theorems of de Rham and Hodge, this association yields an isomorphism between the real cohomology group $H^1(X_0(q), \R)$ and the space of real-valued harmonic $1$-forms.

 We consider two bases for the homology and cohomology groups.